Chapter 1: Introduction

 AKMClient.ini.
 The name of the file is not significant and your PL/SQL application will pass the full path and name to the shared library.
 For this example, the configuration file is installed in the

 /tmp directory.
 Please note that for some versions of Linux this may not be an appropriate location for the configuration file as the directory may be periodically cleared by the operating system.

 You must edit this configuration file to provide the location of the key server, and the path to the certificates and private keys used for the secure connection to the key server.
 The following lines give a brief description of the configuration parameters.
-Please refer to the AKM Supplemental for more information.
+Please refer to the AKM Evaluation Page for more information.